Homomorphisms between braid groups: Introduction

 Our results give further information about special homomorphisms (hence about maps $\textrm{Poly}_n \to \textrm{Poly}_m$).
 For instance, Theorem~\ref{thm:main} implies for $n \geq 5$ that the only special homomorphisms $\B_n \to \B_n$ are equivalent to the identity or the trivial map (this part follows from Castel's work; see below).

-Also, our classification of homomorphisms $\B_4 \to \B_4$ (Theorem~\ref{thm:castel4}) shows that the only special homomorphisms $\B_4 \to \B_4$ are equivalent to the trivial map, the identity map, or the composition $\B_4 \to \B_3 \to \B_4$, where the first map is the standard surjective homomorphism and the second map is the standard inclusion.
-Finally, it follows from Theorem~\ref{thm:castel4} that the only special homomorphisms $\B_4 \to \B_3$ are equivalent to either the trivial map or to the standard map.
+Also, our classification of homomorphisms $\B_4 \to \B_4$ (Theorem~\ref{thm:castel4}) shows that the only special homomorphisms $\B_4 \to \B_4$ are equivalent to the trivial map, the identity map, or the composition $\B_4 \to \B_3 \to \B_4$, where the first map is the (surjective) exceptional homomorphism and the second map is the standard inclusion.
+Finally, it follows from Theorem~\ref{thm:castel4} that the only special homomorphisms $\B_4 \to \B_3$ are equivalent to either the trivial map or to the exceptional map.
 We can interpret the last statement as saying that there is essentially only one way to resolve quartic polynomials into cubic polynomials.

-\p{Maps to larger braid groups} Because the number of types of standard homomorphisms $\B_n \to \B_m$ jumps from 2 to 5 when $m$ increases from $2n-1$ to $2n$, it may seem hopeless to classify all homomorphism $\B_n \to \B_m$ when $m$ is large.
-However, there is a concrete sense in which the homomorphisms $\B_n \to \B_{2n}$ are all built from homomorphisms $\B_n \to \B_n$, as we now explain.
+\p{Maps to larger braid groups} Because the number of different types of standard homomorphisms $\B_n \to \B_m$ jumps from 2 to 5 when $m$ increases from $2n-1$ to $2n$ (and the total number of standard homomorphisms jumps from 2 to $\infty$), it may seem hopeless to classify all homomorphisms $\B_n \to \B_m$ when $m$ is large.
+But the problem is more tractable than it seems at first: each of the 5 standard homomorphisms $\B_n \to \B_{2n}$ is built from the standard homomorphisms $\B_n \to \B_m$ with $m \leq n$, in a sense which we now explain.

-In this discussion it will be useful to regard $\B_n$ as the mapping class group of a disk $\D_n$ with $n$ marked points; this is the group of connected components of the group of homeomorphisms of $\D_n$ that fix the boundary pointwise.
-We say that a map $\rho : \B_n \to \B_m$ is \emph{reducible} if there is a multicurve $M$ in $\D_m$ preserved by $\rho(\B_n)$.
-We should think of the image of a reducible homomorphism as a type of cabling map (it is possible that there is only one cable, for instance in the case of the inclusion map $\B_n \to \B_{n+1}$).
+In this discussion, it will be useful to regard $\B_n$ as the mapping class group of a disk $\D_n$ with $n$ marked points $\{x_1,...,x_n\}$; this is the group of connected components of the group of homeomorphisms of $\D_n$ that fix the boundary pointwise.
+A \emph{multicurve} in $\D_n$ is the isotopy class of a nonempty collection of pairwise disjoint, homotopically nontrivial, non-peripheral, homotopically distinct simple closed curves in $\D_n-\{x_1,...,x_n\}$.
+A map $\rho : \B_n \to \B_m$ is \emph{reducible} if there is a multicurve $M$ in $\D_m$ preserved by $\rho(\B_n)$.

+We think of a reducible homomorphism as a cabling map, and in fact we will refer to them as such in what follows.
+In the standard braid picture, the multicurve $M$ traces out the boundary of a cable.
+We allow for the possibility that $M$ has a single component (so that there is only one cable with multiple braid strands), for instance in the case of the inclusion map $\B_n \to \B_{n+1}$.

+Our Theorem~\ref{thm:main} can be thought of as saying that every map $\B_n \to \B_{2n}$ is a cabling, and further classifying all cablings.
+For example, the inclusion map has one cable with $n$ strands inside.
+The diagonal and flip diagonal inclusions have two cables, each with $n$ strands inside, and the $k$-twist cablings have $n$ cables, each with two strands inside.

+One can hope to classify homomorphisms $\B_n \to \B_m$ with $m > n$ in a similar manner.
+As a first step, we have the following question.

+\begin{question} Let $m > n$.
+Is it true that all homomorphisms $\rho : \B_n \to \B_m$ with non-cyclic image are cablings?
+In other words, are they all reducible? \end{question}